 Pandemic-related asylum restrictions known as Title 42 expire, straining US immigration system

-EL PASO, Texas (AP) — Pandemic-related asylum restrictions that expelled migrants millions of times were lifted early Friday in a shift that threatened to put a historic strain on the nation’s beleaguered immigration system, as migrants raced to enter the United States before new restrictions set in.
+President Joe Biden’s administration introduced the new asylum rules in a bid to get asylum-seekers to stop coming across the border illegally by reviving and sharpening pre-pandemic penalties and creating new legal pathways to asylum that aim to cut out unscrupulous smugglers.

+The transition to the new system unfolded in the night amid legal challenges and last-ditch efforts by migrants to cross a border fortified with barbed wire and troops.

-Meanwhile, the administration was dealt a potentially serious legal setback when a federal judge temporarily blocked its attempt to release migrants more quickly when Border Patrol holding stations are full.
+A federal judge in Florida dealt a potentially serious legal setback to the plan by temporarily blocking the administration’s attempt to release migrants more quickly when Border Patrol holding stations are full.

-Migrants, including children, in northern Mexico paced along a U.S. border strung with razor wire and bolstered by troops, unsure of where to go or what to do next.
-Others settled into shelters determined to secure an asylum appointment that can take months to schedule online.
+At Matamoros, Mexico, across the Rio Grande from Brownsville, Texas, migrant families — with some parents holding children — hesitated only briefly as the deadline passed before entering the waters of the Rio Grande, clutching cell phones above the water to light the way toward the U.S.

+Separately, at an outdoor encampment of migrants beside a border bridge in Ciudad Juárez, across from El Paso, Texas, cell phones were alight as migrants attempted to book an asylum appointment online through an app administered by U.S. Customs and Border Protection.

+“There’s no other way to get in,” said Venezuelan Carolina Ortiz, accompanied by her husband and children, ages 1 and 4.
+Others in the camp had the same plan: keep trying the app.

-The expiring rules, known as Title 42, have been in place since March 2020.
-They allow border officials to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.
+The expired rule, known as Title 42, was in place since March 2020.
+It allowed border officials to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.

-U.S. authorities have unveiling strict new measures, which crack down on illegal crossings while also setting up legal pathways for migrants who apply online, seek a sponsor and undergo background checks.
-If successful, the reforms could fundamentally alter how migrants arrive at the U.S.-Mexico border.

-Many migrants were acutely aware of looming policy changes designed to stop illegal crossings and encourage asylum seekers to apply online and consider alternative destinations, including Canada or Spain.

-Last week, Barrios and his friends entered the U.S. and were expelled.
-They had little hope of a different result Thursday.

-On the U.S. side of the river, many surrendered immediately to authorities and hoped to be released while pursuing their cases in backlogged immigration courts, which takes years.
+At the U.S. border with Tijuana, as Title 42 expired, there was no visible reaction among hundreds of migrants who were in U.S. custody between two border walls, many of them for days with little food.
+They slept on the ground under bright lights in cool spring air.
+Shelters across Tijuana were filled with an estimated 6,000 migrants.

 It was not clear how many migrants were on the move or how long the surge might last.
-By Thursday evening, the flow seemed to be slowing in some locations, but it was not clear why, or whether crossings would increase again after the coronavirus-related restrictions expire.
+By Thursday evening, the flow seemed to be slowing in some locations, but it was not clear why, or whether crossings would increase again.

 More than 27,000 people were in U.S. Customs and Border Protection custody, the official said.

 “Our buses are full.
-Our planes are full,” said Pedro Cardenas, a city commissioner in Brownsville, Texas, just north of Matamoros, as recent arrivals headed to locations across the U.S.
+Our planes are full,” said Pedro Cardenas, a city commissioner in Brownsville, as recent arrivals headed to locations across the U.S.

-The new policies crack down on illegal crossings while also setting up legal pathways for migrants who apply online, seek a sponsor and undergo background checks.
-If successful, the reforms could fundamentally alter how migrants arrive at the U.S.-Mexico border.

-But it will take time to see results.
-Biden has conceded the border will be chaotic for a while.
-Immigrant advocacy groups have threatened legal action.
-And migrants fleeing poverty, gangs and persecution in their homelands are still desperate to reach U.S. soil at any cost.
+The administration hopes that a new system will be more orderly, and will help some migrants to seek asylum in Canada or Spain instead of the U.S. But Biden has conceded the border will be chaotic for a while.
+Immigrant advocacy groups have threatened legal action, and migrants fleeing poverty, gangs and persecution in their homelands are still desperate to reach U.S. soil at any cost.

-Many migrants were acutely aware of looming policy changes as they searched Thursday for an opportunity to turn themselves over to U.S. immigration authorities before the 11:59 EDT deadline.

 Holding facilities along the border already were far beyond capacity.
 But late Thursday, U.S. District Judge T. Kent Wetherell, an appointee of President Donald Trump, halted the administration’s plan to begin releasing migrants with notices to report to an immigration office in 60 days when holding centers reach 125% capacity, or where people are held an average of 60 hours.
 The quick releases were to also be triggered when authorities stop 7,000 migrants along the border in a day.